 Research Interests: Joanne D Cohn

 in particular structure formation and galaxy formation.
-This has so far included work on mergers (galaxy, galaxy cluster), galaxy clusters (finding them, characterizing them, situating them in the cosmic web), galaxy evolution in clusters and elsewhere, and counterparts at high redshift.
+This has so far included work on galaxy quiescence, mergers (galaxy, galaxy cluster), galaxy clusters (finding them, characterizing them, situating them in the cosmic web), galaxy evolution in clusters and elsewhere, and counterparts at high redshift.
 I use simulations (mostly dark matter only) and analytic methods.

 (The figure source is here.)

 Decoding galaxy formation, creating mock catalogues: Relevant observational data for many of the questions/consequences of models for structure formation and galaxy formation are becoming available or about to become available.
 Having theoretical predictions with which to compare is becoming more and more useful as the precision of the data allows more discriminating questions.
 As part of this, it is often crucial to make "mock catalogues" where one creates a simulation that is similar to the observed sky in order to see what observational strategies and analyses may produce/constrain.